getting ready for jet precision aerobatics

 UAT (Ultimate Air Trap): The purpose of this unit is to trap and collect any air that may come in from your fuel tank and prevent any (air bubbles) from going forward into the turbine.
 Having experienced several flame-outs while practicing, I delved deeper into the possible causes.
 One of the main issues, stemmed from the UAT.
 Some brands have a metal filter) which tends to clog up and restricts fuel flow), a foam filter with a hollow interior (which can collect air and then dispense it with full throttle draw) or an air filtered section that is not easily clogged.

 Fuel Pump: As much as possible run a direct line to the pump from the UAT without any connections.
 Always ensure that you safety wire both in/out nipples.
-As mentioned in the turbine instructions, use the supplied metal filter in the correct vertical orientation as this helps to get any possible air out (especially when first purging the system).
-Do not use a plastic fuel filter!!
+As mentioned in the turbine instruction manual, use the supplied metal filter in the correct vertical orientation as this helps to get any possible trapped air out (especially when first purging the system).
+Try not to use a plastic fuel filter!!
 You may regret it sooner than later.
-Place the in-line metal filter before the cut off valve so that you can easily purge the system without flooding the turbine.
+Place the in-line metal filter before the shut off valve so that you can easily purge the system without flooding the turbine.
+A fuel shut-off valve is required by the AMA for safe turbine operation.